Demo Case 1

 Expected impacts

-- Test an innovative adsorbent on a laboratory scale and evaluate on the criteria removal efficiency, environmental impact, costs, and applicability on small-scale aCO2 footprint.
+Test an innovative adsorbent for PFAS on a pilot scale and evaluate on the criteria removal efficiency, environmental impact, and costs.